Georgia Solar Panels

 Get My Custom EstimateSolar Installations in Georgia

 We’ve mapped thousands of real solar installations across Georgia so you can see just how many of your neighbors have already made the switch.
-Explore the heatmap below to discover the communities leading the clean energy movement in your area.
-Your neighborhood might be closer to going solar than you think!
+Explore the heatmap below to discover the communities leading the clean energy charge in your area — your street might be closer to solar than you think!

 Go Solar with LightReach — No Upfront Cost

-For most Georgia homeowners served by Georgia Power, Palmetto’s LightReach Power Purchase Agreement (PPA) is available.
+For Georgia homeowners served by Georgia Power, Palmetto’s LightReach program is available as a Power Purchase Agreement (PPA).
 With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar energy your system produces — rather than a fixed monthly amount.
-That means your bill may be higher in sunny summer months and lower in winter, reflecting actual production.
-Learn more about the difference between a solar lease and a PPA.
+That means your bill may be slightly higher in sunny summer months and lower in winter, but you’re always paying for actual production, not a flat fee.

 Go solar without the investment